MGCS Application Process

 Advocacy or Counseling Experience

 Experience in advocacy or counseling helps you appreciate and develop interpersonal communication skills, develop an understanding of the person’s experience and gain perspective on the healthcare system or other public service systems.
-Applicants typically have experiences from many different settings, including: Planned Parenthood, domestic abuse shelters, crisis hotlines, peer counseling, homeless shelters, hospice care, or working with individuals with physical disabilities or intellectual impairment.
+Applicants typically have experiences from many different settings, including: domestic abuse shelters, crisis hotlines, peer counseling, homeless shelters, hospice care, or working with individuals with physical disabilities or intellectual impairment.

 Personal Statement